GM Larry Kaufman's The Evaluation of Material Imbalances This award-winning article first appeared in March 1999 Chess Life

 Enhancing Your Over-the-Board Tournament Experience! - Very helpful - More in a Novice Nook

-Encouraging Tournament Play - how to keep the rating system but de-emphasize it to remove the downside
+Encouraging Tournament Participation - how to keep the rating system but de-emphasize it to remove the downside

 Guide to Team Chess Tournaments